Non-uniqueness theory in sampled STFT phase retrieval: Introduction

 \subsection{Outline}

 The paper is structured as follow.
-Section \ref{sec:preliminaries} presents the necessary background on time-frequency analysis, symplectic matrices, metaplectic operators as well as lattices.
+Section \ref{sec:preliminaries} presents the necessary background on time-frequency analysis, symplectic matrices, and metaplectic operators as well as lattices.
 Further, this section introduces the concept of shift-invariant spaces induced by a metaplectic operators, a key concept which will be used throughout the article.
 The exposition continues with Section \ref{sec:main_results_3} where the main results of the paper are presented and proved.
 In Section \ref{sec:spec} we construct function pairs which have the property that their spectrograms agree on certain lattices and semi-discrete sampling sets.
-In Section \ref{sec:noneq} we characterize those function pairs constructed before, which do not agree up to a global phase.
-The resulting consequences for the STFT phase retrieval problem (in particular Theorem \ref{thm:start1}, Theorem \ref{thm:start2} and Theorem \ref{thm:complex_cone} above) are presented in Section \ref{sec:implications} together with visualizations in Section \ref{sec:examples_v}.
-Section \ref{sec:separability} is devoted to the proofs of Theorem \ref{thm:start3}, Theorem \ref{thm:intro:sign_retrieval}, Theorem \ref{thm:start5} and Theorem \ref{thm:real_cone}.
+In Section \ref{sec:noneq} we characterize all constructed functions pairs, which do not agree up to a global phase.
+The resulting consequences for the STFT phase retrieval problem (in particular, Theorem \ref{thm:start1}, Corollary \ref{thm:start2}, and Theorem \ref{thm:complex_cone} above) are presented in Section \ref{sec:implications} and together with visualizations in Section \ref{sec:examples_v}.
+Section \ref{sec:separability} is devoted to the proofs of Theorem \ref{thm:start3}, Theorem \ref{thm:intro:sign_retrieval}, Corollary \ref{thm:start5}, and Theorem \ref{thm:real_cone}.